Volunteering roles with charities and community organisations usually count towards the "Make a Difference" part of the Stellify Award.

 Ruwani chose to volunteer for the George House Trust, a charity that supports people living with or affected by HIV, running a project to raise awareness of HIV and HIV testing to other students.
 The group undertook a range of marketing activities including running a fundraising event, and launching the first ever AIDS Walk to raise awareness of the condition.

 Ruwani enhanced her skills of project and time management, and also developed new key skills including event management, leadership, marketing and problem-solving skills.

-She says “I would definitely recommend volunteering to all the students at the University.
+“I would definitely recommend volunteering to all the students at the University.
 It really does challenge you and makes you look at things in a totally different way.
 Furthermore I have developed some great friendships through my volunteering projects.
 The people that I volunteered alongside on the projects were the most interesting, dedicated and nicest people I have had the pleasure to meet!"